Skip to main content

 output_streams:

-- stream_type: server_side_events_writer
+- stream_type: server_sent_events_writer

-""", session_callback, client=client)
+""", session_callback, client=client, args=args)

 """Main function to run the logic of a custom lens session."""